pairinteraction/pairinteraction/docs/contribute/getting_started.rst

 Finally, initiate a pull request to merge your contributions with the main repository.
-From the main repository page, go to the :github:`"Pull requests" <pull>` page, and click the :github:`"New pull request" <compare>` button to compare your fork to the original pairinteraction repository.
+From the main repository page, go to the :github:`"Pull requests" <pull>` page, and click the :github:`"New pull request" <compare>` button to compare your fork to the original PairInteraction repository.
 After reviewing your changes, submit the pull request for approval.